microsoft/object-basin/README.md

 * inserting anywhere in a list
 * overwriting an item in a list
 * deleting items in a list
-* overwriting an item in an object
+* setting a value in an object

 # Install
 ```bash